digideskio/dotfiles-2/README.md

 1. Clone this repository
 2. Configure which packages and applications get installed by modifying `osx/brew.sh` or `unbuntu/apt.sh`
-3. Paths and enviornment variables are maintained in `source/.path` and `source/.exports`
+3. Paths and environment variables are maintained in `source/.path` and `source/.exports`
 4. Remember to replace instances of `jcrafford` and `justin` with your credentials
 5. Download the dotfiles and run the installer: